Strome helps Islanders rally for 5-4 win over Stars

 Leddy tied the game 3-all just 25 seconds into the third period.
 Niemi deflected Leddy's slap shot from the point to the right off the boards behind the net.
 The puck bounced off Niemi's left skate and back into the net.

-Seidenberg scored on another shot from the blue line, and Kulemin took a pass in close from Leddy to beat Niemi for a 5-3 lead with 10:31 left.
+Ales Hemsky, in his second game this season following hip surgery, played just three minutes after blocking a shot with his left leg.
+Ruff said Hemsky would be evaluated on Friday.

-NOTES: Stars RW Ales Hemsky returned from hip surgery to play his second game this season. .
-LW Antoine Roussel didn't play after the first period because of an upper-body injury. .
-Joshua Ho-Sang, a 21-year-old center, made his NHL debut for the Islanders. .
-New York LW Anthony Beauvillier was scratched because of an illness. .
-D Johnny Boychuk played in his 200th game for the Islanders. .
-Seguin has 41 assists, giving him 40 or more in each of his four seasons with Dallas. .
-Spezza has 36 points (16 goals, 20 assists) in 36 career games vs. the Islanders. .
-Benn has 18 points (nine goals, nine assists) during a 13-game home scoring streak. .
+NOTES: Joshua Ho-Sang, a 21-year-old center, made his NHL debut for the Islanders. ...
+New York LW Anthony Beauvillier was scratched because of an illness. ...
+D Johnny Boychuk played in his 200th game for the Islanders. ...
+Seguin has 41 assists, giving him 40 or more in each of his four seasons with Dallas. ...
+Spezza has 36 points (16 goals, 20 assists) in 36 career games vs. the Islanders. ...
+Benn has 18 points (nine goals, nine assists) during a 13-game home scoring streak. ...
 The Stars finished 3-2 on their homestand.

 UP NEXT

-Islanders: At the Chicago Blackhawks on Friday, the fifth stop on a nine-game road trip.
+Islanders: At the Chicago Blackhawks on Friday, the fifth stop on their long road trip.

 Stars: Begin a two-game trip Saturday at Florida.
 Dallas plays 10 of its 14 games in March on the road.